Norfolk, the name was derived from "shireman," that is, a person born outside the county. CITATION[CLOSE]

 Sharma Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Sharma have been found, including: Sherman, Shearman, Sharman, Shaerman, Shirman and others.

-Some of the Sharma family moved to Ireland, but this topic is not covered in this excerpt.
 Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.